yukoba/nd4j/getstarted.md

 ND4J requires Java 7, so if you have an older or newer version, you will need to reinstall.

-### Installing Java

 If you don't have Java 7 installed on your machine, download the [Java Development Kit (JDK) here](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
 The download will vary by operating system.
 For newer Macs, you'll want the file on the first line to mention Mac OS X (the number after *jdk-7u* increments with each update).
 It will look something like this:

 		Mac OS X x64 185.94 MB -  jdk-7u79-macosx-x75.dmg

-# <a id="ide">Integrated Development Environments</a>
+## <a id="ide">Integrated Development Environments</a>

 An Integrated Development Environment ([IDE](http://encyclopedia.thefreedictionary.com/integrated+development+environment)) will allow you to work with our API and build your nets with a few clicks.
 The IDEs suggested here work with your installed version of Java and can communicate with [Maven](#maven), which takes care of the dependencies for you.
 Visit ND4J's [dependencies](dependencies.html) page to see how to set up the POM.xml file, and consult the page on [GPUs and CPUs](gpu_native_backends.html) page to learn how to swap backends (it's one line of code...).

 An IDE provides a hassle-free development environment that allows you to focus more on your code.
 IDEs typically come with Maven support, but we prefer you to install [Maven](#maven) so you can run commands directly.
 While we prefer IntelliJ, [Eclipse](http://books.sonatype.com/m2eclipse-book/reference/creating-sect-importing-projects.html) and [Netbeans](http://wiki.netbeans.org/MavenBestPractices) are two other popular IDEs.

-### Is an IDE already installed?

-Check the list of applications on your computer.

 ### Installing an IDE

 The free community edition of [IntelliJ](https://www.jetbrains.com/idea/download/) has installation instructions.

-# <a id="maven">Maven</a>
+## <a id="maven">Maven</a>

 Maven is an automated build tool for Java projects (among other [things](http://maven.apache.org/what-is-maven.html)), which locates the latest version of the project libraries (ND4J .jar files) and downloads them automatically to your computer.
 We've written a slightly more thorough [introduction to Maven for non-Java programmers](http://deeplearning4j.org/maven.html) here.
 Maven will allow you to install both ND4J and Deeplearning4j projects easily.
 It works well with Integrated Development Environments ([IDE](#ide)) such as IntelliJ.

 *(Experienced Java developers who prefer not to work with Maven can find the .jar files on our [downloads](downloads.html) page.
 For an expert user, the downloads may be faster, but for beginners, they are also more complicated to use, due to dependencies.)*

-### Is Maven already installed?
+### Installing Maven

 To see if Maven is installed in your machine, enter the following into the command line:

 		mvn --version

-### Installing Maven

 Instructions to install Maven are [here](https://maven.apache.org/download.cgi).
 Download the compressed file containing Maven's latest stable version.